 This week’s spellings are here: Y5 summer spellings week 5 If you are able to print these, then they can also be used to practise handwriting.
 I have updated Spelling Shed to reflect these.
 May I please take the opportunity to remind you of the expectations of the 2014 National Curriculum regarding spellings.
 If your child is not secure with all of the Year 3/4 list: LKS2 Statutory spellings please practise those which they need to learn with them, a few at a time.
 Similarly, if they do not as yet know the Year 5/6 ones, then please support them in learning those too: UKS2 Statutory spellings I know SATs seem a long way off (and they certainly shouldn’t be top of anyone’s list of priorities currently!) but as part of whoever teaches your child next year’s assessment of whether or not they meet ‘Age Related Standards’ their spelling will be judged as will their handwriting.

 Okay, now for the other subjects

-These are all included on this plan: Y5 Topic map wb 30 March
+These are all included on this plan: Y5 Topic map wb 18 May

 To complete the science/topic work for this week you will need these resources:

-If you are able to watch/listen to these together then that’s brilliant.
 As you would with ‘normal’ reading aloud by your child, please discuss what has happened in each chapter, how they know what they are telling you and ask your child to make predictions as to what they think is going to happen next.
 Drawing scenes from the stories and/or the characters, or creating maps of the places mentioned, will also help them understand the texts better and is something that children normally enjoy.

-As I find other ‘little gems’ I will share them with you here.
+If and when I find other ‘little gems’ I will share them with you here.